FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/biology/biology_43.md

 ---
 title: "Why do camera flashes make your eyes turn red?"
 summary: "Camera flashes don't make your eyes red, they just reveal the natural redness of your retina, which is packed with blood vessels needed for vision.
-The bright light makes this color more visible, resulting in the familiar "red-eye" in photos."
+The bright light makes this color more visible, resulting in the familiar 'red-eye' in photos."
 author: "Prof. James Robinson"
 degree: "PhD in Evolutionary Biology, University of Cambridge"
 tutor_type: "IB Biology Tutor"